-[1-27-13] Except for Express Mail Hold For Pickup presented at retail Post Office locations, mailers or their agents must prepare mailpieces bearing the "Hold For Pickup" label as follows:
+[1-26-14] Except for Priority Mail Express Hold For Pickup presented at retail Post Office locations, mailers or their agents must prepare mailpieces bearing the "Hold For Pickup" label as follows:

 - a.
-Enter mailpieces at the Priority Mail, First-Class Mail parcel, or Parcel Select Nonpresort price. - b.
-Exchange electronic files with USPS through an approved file transfer protocol to notify the addressee when a parcel is available for pickup at the designated Post Office location and to notify the mailer or agent that items are available to be picked up as "return to sender." - c.
-Affix a properly formatted address label that has been approved by the National Customer Support Center (NCSC) (see 608.8.1 for address). - d.
+Exchange electronic files with USPS through an approved file transfer protocol to notify the addressee when a parcel is available for pickup or to notify the mailer that items are available to be picked up as "return to sender." - b.
+Affix a properly formatted address label that has been approved by the National Customer Support Center (NCSC) (see 608.8.1 for address). - c.
 In addition to the markings defined in 7.0, address labels on a Hold For Pickup mailpiece must contain the elements below. - 1.
 The top portion of the address label must contain the service banner in the left corner and the postage indicia aligned in the right corner. - Centered on the line below the service banner and postage indicia, the words USPS and the applicable mail class must appear in at least 24-point type and in all capital letters.
 For example, "USPS PRIORITY MAIL." - 3.
 Below the mail class marking, the word "From:" followed below by the return address of the mailer or agent must appear in at least 10-point type. - 4.
 In the center of the label, the words "HOLD FOR PICKUP" must appear in reverse print (white print on a black background) in at least 24-point type and in all capital letters - 5.
 Below the words "HOLD FOR PICKUP," the following addressee information appears: "HOLD FOR: (Contact Required ID Purposes Only)."
 Immediately below, the name and address for the customer (the "addressee") must appear in at least 10-point type. - 6.
-In the center of the label immediately above the Post Office location, the words "PICKUP LOCATION" must appear in reverse print in at least 12-point type and in all capital letters.
+In the center of the label immediately above the Post Office location, the words "PICKUP LOCATION" must appear in reverse print in at least 12-point type and in all capital letters. - The lower half of the address label must contain a correct Intelligent Mail package barcode under 708.5.0 or an integrated barcode as defined in Publication 199. - 8.
+If combined with COD service, other information as required in 503.13.0.